SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 this(brand, -1);
 ```

-The `this` keyword, followed by parentheses and parameters means that another constructor in the same Java class is being called.
+The "**this**" keyword, followed by parentheses and parameters means that another constructor in the same Java class is being called.

-Java will determine which constructor the `this` keyword refers to by the number of parameters and their type (the constructor's signature).
+Java will determine which constructor the "**this**" keyword refers to by the number of parameters and their type (the constructor's signature).

-In this example, we are calling the first constructor with two parameters, and we are setting the value of `horsePower` to **-1**.
+In this example, we are calling the first constructor with two parameters, and we are setting the value of "**horsePower**" to **-1**.

 [/slide]

 [slide hideTitle]
-# Problem with Solution: Constructors
+# Problem with Solution: Car Constructors

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Basics/01-Defining-Classes/EN/interactive-java-advanced-defining-classes-31-problem-and-solution-constructors-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]